bazelbuild/bazel-central-registry/docs/README.md

 }
 ```

 A Bzlmod user's build will start to fail if the yanked version is in the resolved dependency graph, and the yanked reason will be presented in the error message.
-The user can choose to upgrade the dependency or they can bypass the check by specifying the `--allow_yanked_versions` flag or the `BZLMOD_ALLOW_YANKED_VERSIONS` environnement variable.
+The user can choose to upgrade the dependency or they can bypass the check by specifying the `--allow_yanked_versions` flag or the `BZLMOD_ALLOW_YANKED_VERSIONS` environment variable.
 Check [the documentation](https://bazel.build/reference/command-line-reference#flag--allow_yanked_versions) to learn how to use them.

 ## Versions format